axrav/axrav/README.md

 - NginX

 ## About me
-**I am Aarav, A computer science student pursuing BTech in Vellore Institute of Technology,I am more attracted towards server sides and know a bit of app dev,I have knowledge about SQL as well as NoSQL databases.I am a tech enthusiast and a Linux user as well.Connect with me to know more about me.
+**I am Aarav,A lazy telegram user :P,A computer science student pursuing BTech in Vellore Institute of Technology,I am more attracted towards server sides and know a bit of app dev,I have knowledge about SQL as well as NoSQL databases.I am a tech enthusiast and a Linux user as well.Connect with me to know more about me.**

-## Contact Me
+## Connect with Me
 <a href="https://t.me/VegetaxD"><img src="https://img.shields.io/badge/Telegram-blue?style=for-the-badge&logo=telegram" width="120"/></a>
  <a href="https://www.linkedin.com/in/aarav-arora-823b70217/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" width="120"/></a>